RovinKYK/Nano-Processor-Design/README.md

 ### Behavior

-After powering up, the board should display the digits 0, 3, 5, 6 in-order on both the 7-segment display and LEDs.
+1. After powering up, the board should display the digits 0, 3, 5, 6 in-order on both the 7-segment display and LEDs.

-The final result of the program (6) should be displayed at the end, which is the sum of all integers between 1 and 3.
+2. The final result of the program (6) should be displayed at the end, which is the sum of all integers between 1 and 3.

-It is normal to observe the zero and overflow indicators light up during operation.
+3. It is normal to observe the zero and overflow indicators light up during operation.

-If the reset button is pressed for at least one slow clock cycle, the program restarts.
+4. If the reset button is pressed for at least one slow clock cycle, the program restarts.

 ## Sample Machine Learning Code

-[Provide a brief description of the sample machine learning code included in the repository.]

-## Getting Started

-[Include instructions on how to set up and run the Nano Processor on your hardware.]

-## Contributing

-[Explain how others can contribute to this project, if applicable.]

-## License

-[Specify the license under which the project is distributed.]

-## Acknowledgements

-[Give credit to any resources, libraries, or individuals who contributed to this project.]

----

-Feel free to customize and expand upon this template to provide comprehensive information about your Nano Processor project.
-Add specific details about your VHDL implementation, any special setup instructions, and any other relevant information.
-Good luck with your project!
+The sample assembly code to run in the processor to get above results can be found from [here] (https://github.com/RovinKYK/Nano-Processor-Design/blob/main/Assembly%20Code.txt)